rust-unofficial/too-many-lists/src/second-iter.md

 So what's a lifetime?

-Quite simply, a lifetime is the name of a scope somewhere in a program.
+Quite simply, a lifetime is the name of a region (\~block/scope) of code somewhere in a program.
 That's it.
-When a reference is tagged with a lifetime, we're saying that it has to be valid for that *entire* scope.
+When a reference is tagged with a lifetime, we're saying that it has to be valid for that *entire* region.
 Different things place requirements on how long a reference must and can be valid for.
-The entire lifetime system is in turn just a constraint-solving system that tries to minimize the scope of every reference.
+The entire lifetime system is in turn just a constraint-solving system that tries to minimize the region of every reference.
 If it sucessfully finds a set of lifetimes that satisfies all the constraints, your program compiles!
 Otherwise you get an error back saying that something didn't live long enough.

 Within a function body you generally can't talk about lifetimes, and wouldn't want to *anyway*.
-The compiler has full information and can infer all the contraints and find the minimum lifetimes.
+The compiler has full information and can infer all the contraints to find the minimum lifetimes.
 However at the type and API-level, the compiler *doesn't* have all the information.
 It requires you to tell it about the relationship between different lifetimes so it can figure out what you're doing.